We are currently trialling Click & Collect in across the UK with more coming soon. Find out below which stores are currently offering Click & Collect.

 Helping to highlight trip hazards such as steps and porch accessories while adding charm to your property, brighter solar lights are a must for your front and back doors.
 Wall-mounted or hanging lights take up less room and generally offer a brighter glow than standing or stake lights.
 One of these each side of your front door will provide visibility, create a welcoming vibe, and help guide you safely back home.
-If you’re concerned about them keeping you awake while you snooze, choose one with a motion sensor so they only turn on when movement is sensed - this will also double as a security feature!
+If you’re concerned about them keeping you awake while you snooze, choose one with a motion sensor so they only turn on when movement is detected - this will also double as a security feature!

 Helping you and your visitors to safely navigate through the dark from your gate or drive your front door, pathway solar lights can be stylish as well as highly functional.
 Traditionally, stake lights are a great choice for lining either side of your pathway, easily positioned in the turf or gravel that borders it.
 For a more decorative touch, go for artificial rocks with bright bulbs.
 For a sleek space-saving alternative, opt for sunken lights.